coldbox-modules/SocketBox/README.md

 ## STOMP Broker

 If you want more power, you can use our STOMP broker.
-STOMP stands for Simple Text Orientated Messaging Protocol and provides semantics for
+STOMP stands for Simple Text Oriented Messaging Protocol and provides semantics for

 * message format/serialization
 * authentication/authorizing